-Positioning affects material costs.
+Positioning affects material costs (Figure 4.1).
 The more advanced the positioning, the higher the cost.
-At the beginning of the simulation, the trailing edge of the Low End fine cut has the lowest positioning cost of approximately \$1.00; the leading edge of the High End has the highest positioning cost of approximately \$10.00.
+At the beginning of the simulation, the trailing edge of the Low Tech fine cut has the lowest positioning cost of approximately \$1.50; the leading edge of the High Tech fine cut has the highest positioning cost of approximately \$10.00.